masc-ucsc/docs/docs/pyrope/05b-statements.md

   value, the output variables are not used.
 When a `method` calls `ret` the `self` is implicit.

-* `break` terminates the closest higher scope that belongs to an expression, a `for`, or a `while`.
+* `break` terminates the closest higher code block that belongs to an expression, a `for`, or a `while`.
 If neither is found, a compile error is generated.

 * `brk` behaves like `break` but a return tuple is provided.
 This is maybe needed when the `for` or `while` is used in an expression.
-In addition, the `brk` can be used in expression scopes.
-The `brk` is equivalent to a `ret` but terminates the closest expression scope.
+In addition, the `brk` can be used in expression code blocks.
+The `brk` is equivalent to a `ret` but terminates the closest expression code block.

-* `continue` looks for the closest upper `for` or `while` scope.
+* `continue` looks for the closest upper `for` or `while` code block.
 The `continue` will perform the next loop iteration.
 If no upper loop is found, a compile error is generated.

 * `cont` behaves like the `continue` but a tuple is provided.
 The `cont` is used with comprehensions, and the tuple provided is added to the